Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part II: Constraint Validation and Applications: Test System Description

 \section{Test System Description}

 The IEEE-39 bus system shown in Fig.~\ref{fig:39-bus} is utilized as the test system for constraints validation and applications.
 The models and parameters related to the test system are introduced in this section.
 To increase the renewable penetration, IBRs are added at Bus 26, 27, 28 and 29 with the second one being a GFM unit.
+Note that we add 4 additional IBRs to the original IEEE 39-bus system, instead of using IBRs to replace the SGs.
+This is because, on the one hand, we would like to cover a wide range of operating conditions in the case studies.
+Hence, for the situations where the wind penetration level is low or the IBRs are not allowed to provide any stability services, the system still needs enough SGs to maintain the power balance or the system stability.
+On the other hand, at higher wind penetration, most of the SGs are not committed online, thus representing an IBR-dominated system.

-For synchronous generators, a traditional model equipped with a prime mover and a \textit{TGOV1} governor is considered.
-In addition, the automatic voltage regulator based on a simplified excitation system \textit{SEXS} is incorporated.
-Internal machine dynamics are characterized by the transients in the rotor circuits described through flux linkage, as transients in the stator windings decay rapidly and are hence neglected.
-For more details regarding the generator modeling and internal parameter computation, \cite{Kundur1994} can be referred.
+For synchronous generators, we consider a traditional model equipped with a prime mover and a \textit{TGOV1} governor.
+Furthermore, the automatic voltage regulator based on a simplified excitation system \textit{SEXS} is incorporated, together with a \textit{PSS1A} power system stabilizer~\cite{entsoeGen}.
+Internal machine dynamics are characterized by the transients in the rotor circuits described through flux linkage, as transients in the stator windings decay rapidly and can thus be neglected.
+The inclusion of stator circuit balance completes the set of differential-algebraic equations, which combined with 6 controller states and swing equation dynamics yields a standard $12^\mathrm{th}$ order system.
+The main parameters are listed in Table~\ref{tab:paramSM}.
+For more details regarding the generator modeling and internal parameter computation, we refer the reader to~\cite{Kundur1994}.

+For IBR dynamics, we consider a state-of-the-art VSC control scheme previously described in \cite{8579100,UrosISGTeurope}, where the outer control loop consists of active and reactive power controllers providing the output voltage angle and magnitude reference by adjusting the predefined setpoints $(x^*)$ according to a measured power imbalance: